Late-onset hypogonadism: Adverse effects

 Adverse effects of testosterone supplementation may include increased cardiovascular (CV) events (including strokes and heart attacks) and deaths, especially in men over 65 and men with pre-existing heart conditions.
 The potential for CV risks from testosterone therapy led the FDA to issue a requirement in 2015 that testosterone pharmaceutical labels include warning information about the possibility of an increased risk of heart attacks and stroke.
 However, the data are mixed, so the European Medicines Agency, the American Association of Clinical Endocrinologists, and the American College of Endocrinology have stated that no consistent evidence shows that testosterone therapy either increases or decreases cardiovascular risk.

 Other significant adverse effects of testosterone supplementation include acceleration of pre-existing prostate cancer growth; increased hematocrit, which can require venipuncture to treat; and, exacerbation of sleep apnea.

 Adverse effects may also include minor side effects such as acne and oily skin, as well as significant hair loss and/or thinning of the hair, which may be prevented with 5-alpha reductase inhibitors ordinarily used for the treatment of benign prostatic hyperplasia, such as finasteride or dutasteride.

 Exogenous testosterone may also cause suppression of spermatogenesis, leading to, in some cases, infertility.

 Prognosis

 As of 2015, the evidence is inconclusive as to whether testosterone replacement therapy can help with erectile dysfunction in men with late-onset hypogonadism.
 It appears that testosterone replacement therapy may benefit men with symptoms of frailty who have late-onset hypogonadism.

 Epidemiology

 The epidemiology is not clear; 20% of men in their 60s and 30% of men in their 70s have low testosterone; around 5% of men between 70 and 79 have both low testosterone and the symptoms, so are diagnosed with late-onset hypogonadism.
 The UK National Health Service describes it as rare.

+Pathophysiology

+Testosterone synthesis involves the hypothalamic-pituitary-gonadal (HPG) axis.
+As aging occurs both gonadal and hypothalamic-pituitary functions decline.
+This reduced secretion of testosterone can be caused by old age which usually results in primary hypogonadism.
+The dysfunction of this system is due to degradation of Leydig cells which causes testosterone levels to drop.
+There have been a number of cellular changes identified that affect the production of testosterone as age increases.
+Some of these include luteinizing hormone and cAMP production.
+Though it is seen that when secondary hypogonadism occurs it can be linked to obesity and other risk factors rather than old age.
+When it comes to testosterone deficiency in men who have obesity the issue begins at the gonadotrophin releasing hormone neurons.
+As a result the hypogonadism that was originally caused by obesity can result in obesity symptoms worsening.